These Summer bucket list ideas are the latest instalment in my growing collection of “ultimate bucket lists”.

 15. Make popsicles with your favourite Summer fruit

-Look up recipes, or simply puree your favourite fruit/s in your food processor and pour into popsicle molds.
+Check out these recipes for gourmet popsicles or cheeky adults-only alcoholic popsicles, or simply puree your favourite fruit/s in your food processor and pour into popsicle molds.
 Greek yoghurt and honey optional!
 There are about a bajillion popsicle molds available on Amazon, but my personal choices would be the BPA-free one pictured above and these bright and colourful stick-free silicone popsicle molds.
 Or if you would prefer the convenience of not having to wait more than 7 minutes for your popsicles to freeze, pick yourself up a Zoku!
 These bad boys are pretty ripper.

 16. GO TO THE BEACH